Greedycell/Gunshine.net/README.md

 4. Now it is finished and you can use my client linked in the releases to connect to your server.

 ## Note
-I'm still working on the client for Gunshine.net.
+I'm still working on the client for Gunshine.net but the server does work because I know someone that tested it for me and it works well.

 ## Credits
 Core created by [tailsjs](https://github.com/tailsjs/nodebrawl-core)